omerlux/NN_Digit_Recognition_Part1/README.md

 2. Momentum.
 3. RMSProp.

+Added regularization methods:
+1. L1.
+2. L2.

+Added no-improment-in-n method for "eta" hyper-parameter, and for "number of epochs" parameter.

 Results are in "Few Tests.pdf".

 To know more about the project:    http://neuralnetworksanddeeplearning.com/index.html by Michael Nielson / Dec 2019